Why is an Ultrasound important?

 During a major decision-making moment in your pregnancy, an ultrasound can bring you great clarity.
 Receiving an ultrasound is an essential step to the pregnancy confirmation process.
 To determine what your pregnancy options are, you will first need to confirm your pregnancy with this step.
 An ultrasound reveals three major components to your pregnancy, including:

 - If you have a viable pregnancy (with a heartbeat and growing pregnancy)

 - The gestational age of your pregnancy (how many weeks you are)

 If you are thinking about the option of abortion, you will need to obtain an ultrasound as proof of pregnancy and learn how far along you are to determine which type of procedure you qualify for.

 Ultrasounds are normally a very easy and painless process.
 During a prenatal ultrasound, high-frequency sound waves are transmitted through the abdomen with a device called a transducer.
 A gel-like substance is put on your abdomen and then the transducer is used to send the sound waves.
 Echoes are returned through the transducer and recorded.

 Receive a Free Ultrasound

 We provide free and confidential ultrasounds for a variety of reasons.
 Ultimately, the ultrasound is an excellent way to confirm your pregnancy.
 It’s very important to know all the facts regarding your pregnancy before making any decisions.
-If our staff determines an ultrasound can be performed, our ultrasound technician will perform the ultrasound free of charge.
+If our staff determines an ultrasound can be performed, our ultrasound technician or registered nurse will perform the ultrasound free of charge.